WormBase/website-genome-browsers/README.md

    that used to be used to serve JBrowse 1 (and still can be for testing or providing to users) now generates full configuration files for the current release's JBrowse 1.
-For JBrowse 2, the `Dockerfile.mkzip` container places a zip file of the entire set of files needed for running JBrowse 2.
+For JBrowse 2, the `Dockerfile.mkzip` container places a zip file of the entire set of files needed for running JBrowse 2 in the top level of the AWS S3 bucket (agrjbrowse).
 The relevent Dockerfiles that are needed are:

    a. https://github.com/WormBase/website-genome-browsers/blob/jbrowse-staging/jbrowse/Dockerfile